sriki77/edgesh/README.md

 ---------------
 ```

-Limitations
+Current Status & Limitations
 --------
-Currently read only commands are implemented in the shell.
+ + Currently read only commands are implemented in the shell.
 Mutable commands will be added soon.

++ This is still work in progress; supported commands are being enhanced for options and bug fixes.

 About
 --------